AserMalik/website/README.md

 ## What would I do differently if I made it again?

 Probably not use React, really.
 Like I mentioned earlier, Pug might've been simpler and more suited to what I needed.
 However, if I were to use React again, I'd likely use class instead of functional components.
 There's a lot I could mess around with using lifecycle and state features that would've made tasks easier for myself.
-At at the time of writing, I wasn't well aware of the differences and ran with what was more suited to my original purposes.
+At the time of writing, I wasn't well aware of the differences and ran with what was more suited to my original purposes.